PrivatePulse·Companies·Epic Games vs Patreon

 Epic Games grants ISO/NSO with strike prices ranging from $60–$85 depending on your grant year.
 Patreon grants ISO/NSO with strike prices from $14–$22.

-The secondary market is pricing Epic Games at a +3% premium over its last primary round ($31.5B$32.4B).
-Patreon trades at +2% over its last round ($4B$4.1B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+Epic Games has no recent verified secondary signal — only the primary round ($31.5B) is shown.
+Patreon has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth